-- (a) An intellectual openness and curiosity. - (b) An advanced capacity for creativity and originality. - (c) An advanced ability to identify, define, analyse, and solve problems in a flexible manner and the skill to adapt innovatively to changing environments. - (d) An appreciation for ideas, discovery, and learning. - (e) Self discipline and an advanced ability to plan and achieve goals (personal and professional), including career advancement and identifying appropriate opportunities in the chosen field.
+- (a) An intellectual openness and curiosity. - (b) A capacity for creativity and originality. - (c) An ability to identify, define, analyse, and solve problems in a flexible manner and the skill to adapt innovatively to changing environments and outcomes. - (d) An appreciation for ideas, discovery, and learning. - (e) Self discipline and an ability to plan and achieve goals (personal and professional), including career advancement and identifying appropriate opportunities in the chosen field.